 Unfortunately, too many organizations trip over the hurdle of communicating their vision and execution strategy to employees.
 Harvard Business Review reported that 95 percent of employees either don’t know or don’t understand their company’s strategy.
 How can organizations articulate their vision and strategy in a way that makes sense to everyone outside of the planning team?

 Collaborative cross-functional teams can make or break a strategic initiative.
-An organization-wide collaborative workspace allows cross-functional teams to connect and share information, ensuring that everyone has what they need to succeed.
-Instead of working on assumptions based on little or no information, teams can collect current information and respond accordingly.
+A shared collaborative workspace allows cross-functional teams to connect and exchange information, ensuring that everyone has what they need to succeed.

-Using presentations, office documents, spreadsheets and email to manage strategic planning and execution is like using an Etch-a-Sketch to create and manage an enterprise-wide customer loyalty program.
-You need dynamic, interconnected tools to manage interconnected work streams across the organization.
+Using presentations, office documents, spreadsheets, and email to manage strategic planning and execution is like using an Etch-a-Sketch to create and manage an enterprise-wide customer loyalty program.
+You need dynamic, interconnected tools to manage interdependent workstreams across the organization.

-An automated strategic planning process continuously updates data and forecasts based on input from across the organization, helping to realign priorities, reallocate resources and, occasionally, rethink goals and initiatives.
-Using strategic planning software not only makes this process more efficient and effective, but also provides visibility and transparency across the organization.
+An automated strategic planning process continuously updates data and forecasts based on input from across the organization, helping to realign priorities, reallocate resources and, when change or disruptions strikes, rethink goals and initiatives.
+Using strategic planning software not only makes this process more efficient and effective but also provides visibility and transparency across the organization.

 Making Strategy Real